The role of gynaecological ultrasounds in fertility: When to schedule a consultation

 What are the different types of gynaecological ultrasounds used in fertility assessments?

-There are two primary types of gynaecological ultrasounds used in fertility care: transabdominal and transvaginal.
+There are two primary types of gynaecological ultrasounds used in fertility care: transvaginal and transabdominal.
 Each serves a distinct purpose and is performed differently.

 Transabdominal ultrasound

-A transabdominal ultrasound is often used as an initial diagnostic tool, providing a broad view of the pelvic organs.
+A transabdominal scan may be used in a number of different scenarios, such as patients who would prefer to avoid an internal scan, patients with large fibroids, or the later stages of pregnancy (after 8 weeks).
 During the scan, a small handheld device (called a transducer) is placed on the surface of the lower abdomen.
 A gel is applied to the skin to improve the transmission of sound waves, which create detailed images of the pelvic organs.

 Transabdominal ultrasounds are useful for assessing larger abnormalities, such as fibroids or ovarian cysts.
 You are typically required to have a full bladder during the scan, as it helps improve clarity by pushing the bowel out of the way.